Oxymore13/Au5-tracks-birthday-bot/README.md

 Bot written in python by Oxymore
 Calendar checker library written in python by Krohne Google calendar created and maintained by Norhkuna

-## Notes

-The requirements.txt was made by an idiot (me) so itmay lack libraries.
-Contact me if you find out some are missing so I can add them for the next users.